jacob-ebey/github-md/README.md

 - `sha`: The sha of the commit
 - `files`: The list of files in the format of `{ path: string; sha: string }`
-- `staleAt`: When the response will be revalidated in the background

 #### Examples: